ATATC/CSISU23/README.md

 #### Limitations

 The structure is very similar to LeNet-5.
 It takes in a 4-D tensor with the size of (batch_size, 3, 3, 3).
-The other 2 channels are the previous piece map and the second previous piece map multiply weights of 0.5 and 0.25 respectively.
+The other 2 channels are the previous piece map and the second previous piece map.
 The network outputs a distribution of probabilities indicating the scores of the 9 plaids.

 Instead of training with Reinforcement Learning, it is somehow distilled from `tictactoe.Bot`.
 Due to the sketchy design, it does not show a state-of-art performance.